spatterIight/ansible-role-nifi/docs/configuring-nifi.md

 ### Adjusting the Traefik configuration

-Since the Apache NiFi container only supports listening via HTTPS it is neccesary to configure Traefik to skip verifying Apache NiFi's HTTPS certificate (since it self-signed).
+Since the Apache NiFi container only supports listening via HTTPS it is necessary to configure Traefik to skip verifying Apache NiFi's HTTPS certificate (since it self-signed).

 To do this a custom `serversTransports` must be defined in Traefik's **static** configuration.